onionmccabbage/nodeNov2024/exercise_express.md

-Continue with the Express project
-Build routes to return '/about' and '/contact' content (just simple content will do) Catch the routes '/greet' and '/welcome' with the same content response Build 404 content for missing routes
+Continue with the Express project - make use of the documentation e.g. https://expressjs.com/en/guide/routing.html Build routes to return '/about' and '/contact' content (just simple content will do) Catch the routes '/greet' and '/welcome' with the same content response Build 404 content for missing routes